 The prize is expected to help the recipient in their pursuit of the most compelling and interesting research issues in ultrafast optics.

 The Bernard J. Couillaud Prize is a personal prize and is not renewable.
 This merit-based prize is a $20,500 stipend along with up to $5,000 in travel expenses to attend an OSA scientific conferences.
 Travel expense reimbursement subject to OSA’s most current travel reimbursement policy.

 Application Opens: 12 November 2018

 Applicants must meet all of the following criteria:

-Must be an OSA Early Career member pursuing a compelling project that has a meaningful global impact.
+Must be an early career professional (1-5 years post highest degree) pursuing a compelling project that has a meaningful global impact.

 Work in the field of ultrafast photonics

 Demonstrated the unique nature and global reach of the project.

 A statement describing why you think you would benefit from receiving this prize.